rahuldshetty/viper/docs/variable.md

 ## Data Types

-Variables can store data of different types and provide different functionalities on them.
+Variables in Viper can store some of the standard types of data objects: `Number, Boolean, String, List, Map`

+Data within a variable can be manipulated using functions and operators available as part of Viper interpreter (more info on this in [Operators](/operators.md) section).

+Based on the order of dependency between some of the data types, they have been grouped into two buckets.

 ### Primitive Datatype: